MohitAryal/Basic-Rag/README.md

-# Day 1: Basic RAG with LangChain
+# Basic RAG with LangChain

 ## Goal
 Build a simple Retrieval-Augmented Generation (RAG) pipeline that: